dahico-dk/adonet-libV2.0/README.md

 The SAMPLE project is an ASP.NET MVC project that uses this database connection type.

-The files associated with ADO.NET are located in the DataLayer library.
+The files associated with ADO.NET are located in the DataAccess/DataLayer class.

 ### Database Connection: